zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-15-logical-decomposition.markdown

 ![](assets/images/sokrates/logical-decomposition-folder-depth.png)

+***Figure 1:** A logical decomposition based on the file structure.
+Based on the folder depth (relative to the source coe root), you get different componentizations.*.

 ### Static Components

 Defining logical decomposition with regular expressions is a more complex but much more flexible and powerful approach.